ready to learn spanish?

 Traditional and Modern Significance

-The well-known tradition of Barriletes Gigantes is a cultural event for Mayan communities which dates back to the pre-colubian era, a time before European influences were forced on the American Continent.
-According to the legend, the specifics of the design, weavings, and colours on kites helped the living communicate with their ancestors and assist them on their journeys back to Earth to visit family members without the iterrruption of evil spirits.
+The well-known tradition of Barriletes Gigantes is a cultural event for Mayan communities which dates back to the pre-Colubian era, a time before European influences were forced on the American Continent.
+According to the legend, the specifics of the design, weavings, and colours on kites helped the living communicate with their ancestors and assist them on their journeys back to Earth to visit family members without the interrruption of evil spirits.